 And, if the salmon fishing is slow, the Kenai is known for great rainbow trout and dolly varden fishing, as well.

-Ship Creek is a must-see when in the area, but Anchorage is filled with other activities for you and your family to enjoy.
+Ship Creek is also a must-see when in the area, Anchorage is filled with other activities for you and your family to enjoy.
 Plus, you’ll be blessed with some of the most beautiful sites in the country.

 3. Bristol Bay, Alaska